 The International Newcomers Club of Madrid is a non-profit, non-political, non-religious social organization.
 Our mission is to ease the transition for newcomers to Madrid.

-INC Madrid is an international, English-speaking organization that will be celebrating soon 30 years of welcoming newcomers to Madrid.
+INC Madrid is an international, English-speaking organization that is celebrating 30 years of welcoming newcomers to Madrid.

 The club has about 180-250 members from over 40 nationalities who either have just arrived or members who have lived here for 30 years or more.
 People join our club for a variety of reasons: to learn more about Madrid and Spanish culture, to make new friends, to practice their English, to get acclimated quickly and to join our vibrant expatriate community.
 INC Madrid is here to make Madrid feel smaller and more welcoming for you.